CLARIAH/ineo-content/src/data/hi_bgb.md

 All field names and part of the remarks in the database are in English.
 The information within the fields, however, has mostly been retained in Dutch in order to follow the source as closely as possible.
 An exception has been made for the annotation found in the remark field for both voyage and product.
 These were entered in English only in those cases where no information would be lost in translation, and in all other cases the original Dutch text was transcribed.

 The surviving originals, supplemented by some remaining copies are currently preserved at the National Archives of the Netherlands as a seperate collection (access number 1.04.18.02) next to the Archives of the VOC, which originated from the Heren XVII and the Chambers in the Netherlands (access number 1.04.02).
 In order to enable the user to easily trace back the original source the number of the general journal as well as the folio number of every voyage as entered.

+## Overview

+This resource introduced in four minutes (https://vimeo.com/72899160)

 ## Learn